 5. Outlook: An Epistemology of the Inconcrete

 The sensory and performative nature of perfume forces historians to sacrifice a most prized idea of their discipline: the tracing of the origins of the present in veridical reconstructions of its past.
-Instead, historians must decide what kind of authenticity they want to emphasize in a given recreation: material, contextual/representational, or production/methodological<?><?>two different word types, noun and adjective, really intended here?<?><?> This need not be an exhaustive list.
+Instead, historians must decide what kind of authenticity they want to emphasize in a given recreation: material, contextual/representational, or procedural/methodological<?><?>two different word types, noun and adjective, really intended here?<?><?> This need not be an exhaustive list.
 The point is that these different aims need not align or even result in similar enough products of recreation.
 For example, substitutions could be required because of the changing legal status or scarcity of raw materials.
 Meanwhile, contextual authenticity hinges more on an understanding of, for instance, cultural practice and the sensory dimension thereof than pure procedural copying.
 We also saw that reconstructions of a perfume inevitably results in an historical object in itself, and thus cannot be considered an exact replication but a recreation.
 Accordingly, the creation and subsequent analysis of such an artifact must be informed by the aims of recreation, determining what kind of knowledge the recreation offers.

 Perfume notably shares this methodological outlook with other culturally significant practices that elude traditional understanding of historical objects.
 Consider dance and choreography, which necessitate a look beyond the orthodox methods of historical scholarship.
 On the subject of dance, the historian of choreography Franko thus argued to reverse the angle.
 Instead of trying “to evoke what no longer is, with the means of what is present,” he suggested to discover the new in the old as reinvention.
 “I regard reinvention as Mannerism, characterized by the fixation on precise stylistic aspects of a lost original work and guided by the reinterpretation of a period’s most characteristic aesthetic preoccupations.”<fnr53> <fn53>Franko 1989, on 58.</fn>